MasoniteFramework/orm-docs/installation.md

 }
 ```

-If you need to specify other options for the connection that does not appear in the url you can pass those options are keyword parameters to `db_url`:
+If you need to specify other options for the connection that do not appear in the url you can pass those options are keyword parameters to `db_url`:

 ```python
 from masoniteorm.config import db_url